 - Other areas: Algebra and Coding Theory, Number Theory, Control Theory, Combinatorics, Modeling, Mathematical Finance, etc.

-The Institute plans to establish a center/group on IT and society - it can also be viewed as a Humanities and Social Sciences department with a broad focus area for research: interface and interactions between IT and Society, and computational social sciences / digital humanities.
-The faculty in this center/department can be from various disciplines, some of which are mentioned below, and are expected to conduct research examining the confluence of social norms, cultural practices, and IT including the Internet, computational techniques for social science problems, etc. Having done research in the area of IT and Society is highly desirble; however, candidates who may have worked in related areas but have research plans to work on problems in this area are also welcome to apply.
+The Institute has a Department of Social Sciences and Humanities, and is establishing a center for IT and society which will research on interface and interactions between IT and Society, and computational social sciences / digital humanities.
+The faculty in this center/department can be from various disciplines, some of which are mentioned below, and are expected to conduct research examining the confluence of social norms, cultural practices, and IT including the Internet, computational techniques for social science problems, etc. Having done research in the area of IT and Society is highly desirable; however, candidates who may have worked in related areas but have research plans to work on problems in this area are also welcome to apply.

 - Anthropology/Sociology:Social network analysis, social aspects of computing, such as crowdsourcing and human computation, ICT for development